At which campus can I study this program?

 Program Description

 During the first two years, the program shares many common features with other more traditional engineering disciplines.
 Students then take a series of special courses that introduce engineering concepts in the extractive and process industries.
 Process engineering and a variety of solid-solid, solid-fluid, and fluid-fluid separations play a major and often dominant role in the prevention and/or remediation of environmental damage or the prevention of health and safety hazards resulting from industrial activity.
-Students then specialize in the particular problems associated with air, land, or water; environmental health and safety engineering; or select a hybrid program.
-Specialization is accomplished through a combination of additional designated courses and selection from an extensive list of relevant elective courses.
+Students can specialize in particular problems associated with air, land, water or environmental health and safety engineering through selection from an extensive list of relevant elective courses.
 The curriculum is structured so as to integrate design concepts into the various subject areas covered in the program.

 The human, societal, economic, ethical, and regulatory aspects of the industrial impact on the environment and on the workers themselves are addressed through a combination of specific courses and components of other more general courses.
 This aspect of the program is designed to provide students with a deeper understanding, both of the impact of environmental degradation on society and of the effects on industrial activity of society's demands for protection of workers and the environment.
 The program culminates with the capstone design course, which is an integrated, problem-based, multi-faceted project in which students, working in a team setting, utilize fundamental concepts to design an environmental remediation system or an environmental health and safety protection system (or incorporate these design requirements into other associated designs).